Skip to contents

 The clinical team would like a simpler plot that clearly displays the central tendency.
 We can use the argument cent = "mean_sdl" to plot the mean with error bars and remove the observed points by specifying obs_dv = FALSE.

-plot_dvtime(data = plot_data, dv_var = "ODV", col_var = "Dose (mg)", cent = "mean_sdl",
+plot_dvtime(data = plot_data_pk, dv_var = "ODV", col_var = "Dose and Food", cent = "mean_sdl",

 ylab = "Concentration (ng/mL)", log_y = TRUE,